ilagioda/IPCV-Camera-Calculator/README.md

 In order to identify symbols inside the frame, a blurred version of the image is run through the `cv.adaptiveThreshold()` function which is great at separating the foreground from a white background even under non-uniform lighting conditions; the Canny edge detection algorithm and `cv.findContours()` are then used to get the actual symbol shapes based on their contours.

-A sequence of custom post-processing operations are run on the bounding boxes of the detected shapes (`cv.boundingRect()`), in order to blend together those that are overlapped or close enough to be considered part of the same symbol.
+A sequence of custom post-processing operations is run on the bounding boxes of the detected shapes (`cv.boundingRect()`), in order to blend together those that are overlapped or close enough to be considered part of the same symbol.
 This is necessary because edge detection results are not perfect and often split a single symbol into multiple objects due to gaps in the writing itself or suboptimal focus by the camera; with this technique we are able to recover the majority of these errors, but there may also be cases where distinct symbols get merged into a single object because they were written too close to each other.

-Results of these procedure (bouding box coordinates) can be then used to crop portions of the image that contain a mathematical symbol each.
+Resulting bounding box coordinates can then be used to crop portions of the image that contain the identified symbols.

 ### Noise removal (see `clear_outliers()` in *cameraprocessor.py*)